srishti2207/Stress-Detection-Using-DL-techniques/README.md

 ## Contributing
 If you wish to contribute to this project, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact Information
-For any inquiries or issues, please contact Kshitij Dhannoda at [email address].
+For any inquiries or issues, please contact Sristhi Kachata at [srishtik@umich.edu].